Rome.us

 Museo della Repubblica Romana e della memoria garibaldina

 Museo della Repubblica Romana e della memoria garibaldina is the museum for the lovers of the Risorgimento.
-Of course, the Garibaldi legend cannot miss this Museum, which is housed inside Porta San Pancrazio.
-The Museum collects paintings, statues, and relics that reconstruct the history of the 1848-49 period together with a multimedia apparatus.
+Of course, the Garibaldi legend cannot miss this museum housed inside Porta San Pancrazio.
+The MMuseumcollects paintings, statues, and relics that reconstruct the history of the 1848-49 period together with a multimedia apparatus.

 Here, on the Janiculum Hill, in June 1849 the defenders of the Roman Republic led by Giuseppe Garibaldi opposed the extreme attempt of resistance to the French troops that came to recover the city to return it to Pope Pius IX

-The Museum is open from Tuesday to Friday from 10 am to 2 pm, but you can enter a group every 45 minutes.
-On Saturdays, Sundays and public holidays the opening time is from 10 am to 6 pm.
+The museum is open from Tuesday to Friday from 10 am to 2 pm, but you can enter a group every 45 minutes.
+The opening time is from 10 am to 6 pm on Saturdays, Sundays, and public holidays.
 Everyday entry is allowed up to an hour before closing.

 Museo storico della Liberazione